-2020 JUNO NOMINATED BLUES ALBUM OF THE YEAR
+2020 JUNO WINNER BLUES ALBUM OF THE YEAR

 Watson’s newest collection of songs has been unleashed on a record that’s full of Soul infused Rhythm & Blues.
 Backed once again by the power-house, horn-driven Ben Racine Band, and with a title that conjures the good, the bad and the ugly of love, Mad Love is seeped in the vintage R&B sound, and driven by the best of the Blues.
 A concoction of 11 original songs written for the project, and a gem of a cover by Big Lee Dowell, "Don't Make Me Mad", this latest offering confirms that this Blues queen has earned her title as "One of Canada's true Blues treasures."

 Montreal's Queen of the Blues unveils a new project, backed by the talented Ben Racine Band!
 A high-energy record rooted in the R&B of the ’60s, powered by punchy horns and irresistible rhythms.
 This collection of 11 original songs, 10 penned by Watson, plus 2 well-done covers, takes us on a journey through Jazz, Soul & Gospel music, with the unmistakable smoothness Watson is known for!
 "A must hear triumph!"